williamthome/euneus/README.md

 ### Why not more built-in types?

 The goal of `Euneus` is to have built-in types that can be encoded and then decoded to the original value.
-If you have any type that can be encoded and rolled back, feel free to open an issue to discuss it :)
+If you have any type that can be encoded and rolled back, feel free to open a [new issue](https://github.com/williamthome/euneus/issues/new) to discuss it 😄

 ## Differences to Thoas